ArduinoManager/AM_SDK_PicoWiFi/README.md

 This C++ library is designed to interface with the Arduino Manager app on iOS and macOS.

- * Supported Boards: Pico W
+ * Supported Boards: Pico W & Pico 2 W
  * Protocol: WiFi

 ## Arduino Manager